香蕉视频

 • Stay with the person until the seizure is over.

-• loses consciousness and it does not return right away after a seizure.
+• Loss of consciousness that does not return right away after a seizure

 What to Do After a Seizure

-When a seizure is over, it鈥檚 important to reassure the person and let them know they are safe.
-Sometimes a person will feel confused or be irritable, so you may need to stay with them for a while until they feel comfortable.
-If confusion or other symptoms last for a long period of time after a seizure, call 911 or seek medical attention right away.
+It鈥檚 important to let the person with the seizure know they are safe after the seizure is over.
+They may feel confused or be irritable at first.
+Stay with them for a while until they feel comfortable.
+Call 911 or seek medical attention right away if their confusion or other symptoms last for a long period of time after the seizure.

 How to Prevent Seizures

-• getting plenty of sleep (sleep deprivation can trigger seizures).
+• Get plenty of sleep (sleep deprivation can trigger seizures)

 When to See a Doctor

-If you or a loved one have been experiencing seizures, talk to a primary care provider immediately to get a proper diagnosis and rule out other potential causes.
+Talk to a primary care provider immediately if you or a loved one have been experiencing seizures.
+Your primary care provider will help you get a proper diagnosis and rule out other potential causes.
 Many primary care providers can diagnose epilepsy and prescribe medication as an initial treatment.

-You can also schedule an appointment with one of our neurologists at our Epilepsy Clinic by calling 801-585-7575.
+You can also call 801-585-7575 to schedule an appointment with one of our epilepsy specialists within our epilepsy program.
 Some insurance plans require a referral from a primary care provider to see a specialist.
 Our schedulers can request a referral from your primary care provider.
 You can also contact your insurance carrier for any questions about your coverage.

 Hear From Our Patients & Specialists